Accept the Struggle

 There is a paradox in meditation, and indeed, life itself – and it is this:

-The more you accept the struggle, the quicker it will resolve itself and disappear.
-Whereas, the more you fight the struggle, the more everything you struggle against will fight back.
+The more you accept the struggle, the quicker it resolves itself and disappears.
+Whereas, the more you fight the struggle, the more whatever you’re struggling against will fight back.

 Thanks for this.